Michael Neumann: Support for boycott of Israeli professors

 In January 2009, Neumann expressed support for a proposed resolution by Canadian Union of Public Employees (CUPE) to ban Israeli professors from working in Ontario Universities.
 Neumann stated that "If people believe these are extreme circumstances and it will do some good, then I think it's reasonable and perhaps justified."
 He argued that a boycott is not antisemitic, stating that "It targets Israeli, not Jewish, professors."
 He further stated that "People may always have bad motives underlying good motives.
 And it's not absolutely impossible that some of these people have anti-Semitic feelings deep down, but do I think that plays a large part?
 No, I certainly do not."

 Request to remove his grandmother’s name from the Wall at Yad Vashem

 In February 2009, Neumann and his brother Osha Neumann asked the Israeli president to remove their grandmother's name from the Yad Vashem because of the 2008-2009 Israeli offensive in the Gaza Strip.

-The Yad Vashem leadership has never commented on the requests, or given any indication they have considered them, and no changes have occurred in the cite's listings as of November 2022.
+The Yad Vashem leadership has never commented on the requests, or given any indication they have considered them, and no changes have occurred in the site's listings as of November 2022.